TZTsai/Calang/README.md

   In the `symbolic` mode, all undefined names will be regarded as symbols.

-  If this mode is off, then a symbol can be created by a single quotation mark `'` followed by a variable name.
+  A symbol can also be created by a single quotation mark `'` followed by a variable name (regardless `symbolic` is on or off).

   **Examples**: `'James`, `'\a_1` (printed as 'α₁'), `diff['x^2 +ln('x), 'x]` (for functions like `diff`(differentiation), `int`(integral), variable names had better begin with `'` in case of existing bindings)